PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

     return frac(magic.z * frac(dot(position_screen, magic.xy)));
 }
 ```
-And then, in our original algorithm, just before we start ray marching, we offset the position.
+And then, in our original shader, just before we start ray marching, we offset the start position.
+This effectively increases the step count (over time).
 ```
 // Offset starting position with temporal interleaved gradient noise float offset = interleaved_gradient_noise(g_resolution * surface.uv);
 ray_pos      += ray_step * offset;
 ```
-Using only 8 samples, the improvements can be drastic :smile:
+Using only 8 samples is fast but introduces banding, or not ? :wink:
 {{< figure src="/media/post_sss_noise.png" alt="image" caption="Using noise which can be nicely resolved by TAA" class="center" >}}

-## That's it
+## That's all

+Before we end this and for the sake of art, here is the motorcycle with a material :smile:
+{{< figure src="/media/post_sss_full.png" alt="image" caption="" class="center" >}}

+You can see this shader as well as all of my other shaders by clicking [here](https://github.com/PanosK92/SpartanEngine/tree/master/Data/shaders).
-If you have any thoughts, don't hesitate to reach out to me via the comment section or [Twitter](https://twitter.com/panoskarabelas1)
+If you have any thoughts, don't hesitate to leave comment or reach out to me via [Twitter](https://twitter.com/panoskarabelas1).
+I hope that you found this post interesting and that you enjoyed it, stay safe :smile: